DominikN/docs_new/docs/tutorials/ros-projects/robot-voice-control.md

 };
 ```

-Nice thing about creating your own executor is that you don't have to bother about internals of this project, only thing you've to do is implement ```execute``` method in child of this class and make use of action server ```as``` to set state, send feedback and send result with no limitations of child's components used during execution. ```start``` method is called automatically, so you should not bother about it.
+Nice thing about creating your own executor is that you don't have to bother with internals of this project, only thing you need to do is implement ```execute``` method in child of this class and make use of an action server ```as``` to set state, send feedback and send result with no limitations of child's components used during execution. ```start``` method is called automatically, so you should not bother with it.

 Two protected methods ```get_strdict``` and ```get_fdict``` are wrappers for [keys and values](#Structure-of-orders) discussed earlier.
 If your order contains any optional parameters they would be stored as key/value pairs in one of these two maps.
 These methods can be called inside ```execute``` method.